About the Program

 c. a detailed outline of the proposed plan of study, including specific courses.

 3. Identification and consent of a principal adviser.
 Information regarding advisement can be found in the Overview section.
-(Those students who need assistance identifying a principal adviser should contact the program coordinator in the Graduate School office.)
+(Those students who need assistance identifying a principal adviser should contact the program coordinator in the Graduate Studies Office.)

 In addition, all applicants must review the Admission to a Graduate Program section in this catalog.